PhilipEskins/fetcher/README.md

 * Users can sign up
 * Users can sign in
 * Users can sign out
+* Users can submit a movie

 ## Future Features
 * Let users search a movie/tv database to more easily add shows

 ## Process

+#### Wednesday 3/10/21
+_Single movie page now displays who submitted it with there gravatar_

 #### Monday 3/8/21
 _You can now view a single movie info page_